This gluten free French silk pie is an oldie but goodie! It gets its name from the luscious silky smooth texture of the chocolate filling!!

 - In a large heat-proof bowl set over a small pot of simmering water (double boiler), whisk the sugar, eggs, and chopped chocolate.
 Whisk occasionally until the chocolate and sugar melt completely.
 Then whisk more frequently until the mixture reaches 160° F on an instant-read or candy thermometer.
 Remove from the heat and allow to cool to room temperature, whisking occasionally.

-- Cream butter in the bowl of a stand mixer until light and fluffy.
+- Cream butter and vanilla in the bowl of a stand mixer until light and fluffy.
 Turn down the speed and slowly add the chocolate/egg mixture.
 Increase the speed to high and beat for five minutes, until very light in color and increased in volume.

 - Dollop the filling into the cooled crust and level off the top with an angled spatula.
 Cover with plastic wrap and refrigerate for at least 2 hours.